mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 new_model = nn.Sequential(*list(model.children())[:-1])
    ```

-The above line get all layers except the last layer (it remove the last layer in model).
+The above line gets all layers except the last layer (it removes the last layer in model).

    ```ruby
 new_model_2_removed = nn.Sequential(*list(model.children())[:-2])